rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

-Spacing and typography will remain consistent throughout the site to give the user a sense of familiarity wherever they navigate to another page.
+Spacing and typography will remain consistent throughout the site to give the user a sense of familiarity whenever they navigate to another page.
 Icons will be used alongside informational headings to hint at content.
 The following fonts have been selected from Google Fonts:

 * Headings:  Montserrat.
 This is a sans-serif font.
 * Body:  Source Sans Pro.
 This is a sans-serif font.